dc4eu/educational-pilot/DSTRL/pilot2/userjourneys/diploma_issuance.md

 ---

-## 3. The Story: Maria's EUHEMC Diploma Journey
+## 3. The Story: Maria's EUHED Diploma Journey

 ### 3.1 Setting the Scene